-To give and overview about the use of shipping in the CBC area there was carried out shipping intensity analyse by HELCOM Secretariat based on the distribution showed in the Table 1.
-Classification of shipping intensity analyses was developed during the shipping theme groups meeting in the BalticSCOPE project.
+Based on the distribution showed in the Table 1 shipping intensity analyses by HELCOM Secretariat was carried out to give an overview about the use of shipping in the CBC area.
+Classification of shipping intensity analyses was developed during the shipping thematic group meetings in the Baltic SCOPE project.